-Yellow plants as a single color scheme greatly enlivens the garden, especially when the area is small or shaded, brightening and enlarging the garden space.
-Yellow gardens also bring warmth to the landscape at those times of year when the sun’s rays are not at their peak, such as spring and autumn.
+Yellow plants as a single color scheme greatly enliven the garden, especially when the area is small or shaded, brightening and enlarging the garden space.
+Yellow gardens also bring warmth to the landscape at those times of the year when the sun’s rays are not at their peaks, such as spring and autumn.

 How to Create a Yellow Garden

-Groupings of any combination of yellow is sure to make an impression in your yellow garden design but is most visually satisfying when limited to no more than two shades.
+Groupings of any combination of yellow are sure to make an impression in your yellow garden design but are most visually satisfying when limited to no more than two shades.
 Also, two separate areas of yellow provide balance and refrain from overwhelming the eye when designing yellow garden schemes.